Posts

 “ Research published in the journal of Experimental Psychology shows that even when you think you’re doing two things at once, what you’re actually doing is switching quickly between the two tasks-you’re still focusing on one at a time.
 No wonder it’s so hard to listen to your partner while scrolling through Instagram…”

 “ In a famous 1950s experiment, college students were asked to point out which of three lines was the same length as a fourth.
-When they heard others (who were in on the experiment) choose an answer that was clearly wrong, the participants followed their lead and gavr that same wrong answer…”
+When they heard others (who were in on the experiment) choose an answer that was clearly wrong, the participants followed their lead and gave that same wrong answer…”

 When one rule seems too strict, we want to break more…